Cloud Migration Checklist: Step-by Step-Guide

 You’ll want to make sure once you move your application, it doesn’t get ‘locked in’ to one cloud provider.

-The main obstacle to this is with metadata.
+The main obstacle to this is metadata.
 Tools like virtual machines seem like they could move easily between cloud environments.
 However, metadata is usually specific to a platform.
 Understand how you can keep track of this and keep your application portable.

 4. Checking Everything Went Well